patryk30/MyProjects/README.md

 # MyProjects
-In this repository I include the most interesting projects I did during my studies.
+In this repository I include the most interesting projects I've done during my studies.